kaith-hash/Cybersecurity-Elevate-Labs/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-That sounds like a great virtual internship task!
-Based on the provided document, here is a step-by-step implementation guide for your GitHub repository's README file, detailing how to perform a basic vulnerability scan using OpenVAS (GVM).

----

-## 💻 Task 3: Performing a Basic Vulnerability Scan on a PC
+## Task 3: Performing a Basic Vulnerability Scan on a PC

 This task involves using a free vulnerability scanner, **OpenVAS (Greenbone Vulnerability Manager - GVM)**, to identify common security risks on a personal computer.